Riot Act (album): Packaging

 The album's cover art, photographed by Ament, features two skeletons wearing crowns, suggesting the possibility that the two represent a king and a queen.
-The forged metal figurines were created by blacksmith Kelly Gilliam.
+The metal figurines were forged by blacksmith Kelly Gilliam.
 According to Ament, the band had trouble coming up with a name for the album.
 After the artwork had been finalized and the tracks were sequenced, the band spent weeks trying to come up with a title.
 Vedder suggested Riot Act, and the band members went with it as they were tired with trying to come up with a title.
 McCready stated that the title has no real significance.
 He said, "I guess we were trying to come up with a title that reflected some of the music on the record, which we thought was urgent-sounding and kind of loud...It just seemed to fit."
 Ament implied that the title has to do with "getting your act together."